Venryx/zalc/README.md

 * For `link`: Links do not follow subdependencies, meaning `yarn.lock` is incomplete. (likely to cause subtle CI/docker build issues down the road)
 * For `portal`: Portals can only point to folders within the repo root, meaning you still need a tool that gathers the dependency files appropriately.

+> One idea to avoid the drawback of `link:` entries (of `yarn.lock` becoming incomplete) could be to combine each `link:` entry with a `portal:` entry, to a hollow fake-package (inserted into `.yalc` or something) containing nothing but an identical list of subdependencies; the `link:` entry thus includes the library's own code, while the "fake" `portal:` entry includes the library's subdependencies.
+Haven't tested this yet, however.

 Using auto-found workspaces:
 * Workspaces are still portals under-the-hood, so have the same issue listed above. (can only point to folders within the repo root)